titipata/pubmed_parser/README.md

 ```

-## Example Usage for PySpark
+## Example Usage with PySpark

-This script takes about 3.1 mins on EC2 `r3.8xlarge` (with 32 cores) using PySpark on full Pubmed OA subset.
+This script takes about 3.1 mins to parse all Pubmed Open-Access subset using PySpark on Amazon EC2 `r3.8xlarge` (with 32 cores).

 ```python
 import pandas as pd